yochetan/90DaysOfDevOps/2026/day-32/day-32-volumes-networking.md

 Task 3: Bind Mounts

+1) Create a folder on your host machine with an index.html file

+        mkdir project
+        vim index.html

-Create a folder on your host machine with an index.html file Run an Nginx container and bind mount your folder to the Nginx web directory Access the page in your browser
+2) Run an Nginx container and bind mount your folder to the Nginx web directory

+        docker run -d -v /home/ubuntu/project:/usr/share/nginx/html -p 80:80 nginx:alpine

+3) Access the page in your browser

+output on the web page

+        Welcome to My Docker Website
+        This website is running inside an Nginx container.

+4) Edit the index.html on your host — refresh the browser

+        added a heading and refresed the site and the updated html was seen on the web browser

-Edit the index.html on your host — refresh the browser Write in your notes: What is the difference between a named volume and a bind mount?
+Write in your notes: What is the difference between a named volume and a bind mount?

+Bind Mount:

+        - Maps a specific folder/file from the host machine into the container
+        - Changes on the host appear instantly inside the container
+        - Commonly used for development
+        - Depends on host filesystem paths

+Named Volume:

+        - Managed entirely by Docker
+        - Stored in Docker’s internal storage area
+        - Better for persistent application data like databases
+        - More portable and isolated from the host filesystem

+Example:

+Bind Mount:

+        -v $(pwd):/app

+Named Volume:

+        -v mydata:/app/data

+Task 4: Docker Networking Basics

+1) List all Docker networks on your machine

+        docker network ls

+2) Inspect the default bridge network

+        docker network inspect bridge

+3) Run two containers on the default bridge — can they ping each other by name?
+4) Run two containers on the default bridge — can they ping each other by IP?
+Default bridge network:

+        - Containers CAN communicate using IP addresses
+        - Containers CANNOT usually resolve each other by container name

+Reason:

+        The default bridge network does not include automatic DNS service discovery.
+        Container name resolution works properly on user-defined bridge networks.

+Task 5: Custom Networks

+1) Create a custom bridge network called my-app-net

+        docker network create my-app-net

+2) Run two containers on my-app-net

+        docker run -d --name c1 --network my-app-net alpine docker run -d --name c2 --network my-app-net alpine

+3) Can they ping each other by name now?

+        yes, because the network is same for the both Because user-defined bridge networks include built-in DNS resolution.

+        docker exec c1 ping c2

+4) Write in your notes: Why does custom networking allow name-based communication but the default bridge doesn't?

+        the custom networking allows name-based communication because it has in-built DNS resolution AND
+        the default bridge doesn't allows cause id does not include automatic DNS service discovery.

+Task 6: Put It Together

+1) Create a custom network

+        docker network create prac-net

+2) Run a database container (MySQL/Postgres) on that network with a volume for data

+        docker run -d -v mysql-data:/var/lib/mysql --name mysql-db --network prac-net -e MYSQL_ROOT_PASSWORD=root mysql:latest

+3) Run an app container (use any image) on the same network

+        docker run -dit --name app-container --network prac-net alpine sh

+4) Verify the app container can reach the database by container name

+        docker exec app-container apk add mysql-client
+        docker exec app-container ping mysql-db

+        docker exec -it app-container mysql -h mysql-db -u root -p Enter password: root

+        show databases;
+        information_schema
+        myapp
+        mysql
+        performance_schema
+        sys